Stocks tumble as rate pressures grow, inflation report looms - NewsBreak

 Stocks tumble as rate pressures grow, inflation report looms

-Stocks on Wall Street tumbled Thursday after the latest reminder that central banks now care more about fighting inflation than propping up markets.
+NEW YORK — Stocks on Wall Street tumbled Thursday following the latest reminder that central banks now care more about fighting inflation than propping up markets.

-The Standard & Poor's 500 sank 2.4%, putting it on track for its ninth losing week in the last 10.
-The Dow Jones industrial average fell 1.9%, and the Nasdaq composite lost 2.7%.
+The S&P 500 sank 2.4 percent, putting it on track for its ninth losing week in the last 10.
+The Dow Jones Industrial Average fell 1.9 percent, and the Nasdaq composite lost 2.7 percent.

 Wall Street’s losses accelerated as the closing bell for trading approached, with traders scrambling to get in last moves ahead of a highly anticipated report on U.S. inflation due Friday morning.
 The S&P 500’s drop more than doubled in the final hour of trading.

-It reflects a “sea change” in policy for the European Central Bank, said Marilyn Watson, head of global fundamental fixed income strategy at BlackRock.
+It all marks a “sea change” in policy for the European Central Bank, according to Marilyn Watson, head of global fundamental fixed income strategy at BlackRock.

-And it’s part of a growing global tide in which central banks are removing the ultra-low interest rates that were meant to goose borrowing, economic growth and stock prices through the pandemic.
-Instead, they’ve swung their focus toward raising interest rates and making other moves to slow growth in order to knock down high inflation .
+And it's part of a growing global tide where central banks are removing the ultra-low interest rates that were meant to goose borrowing, economic growth and stock prices through the pandemic.
+Instead, they’ve swung their focus toward raising interest rates and making other moves to slow growth in order to knock down high inflation.

 The risk is that such moves could cause a recession if they’re too aggressive.
 Even if central banks can pull off the delicate balancing act and avoid a recession, higher interest rates put downward pressure on stocks and all kinds of investments regardless.